 For ICC-absolute colorimetric transformations in the context of ICC profiles the media XYZ tristimulus values are reproduced relative to the illumination source or perfect diffuser.
 The reproduction provided by the ICC-absolute colorimetric intent is said to be illuminant-relative, and $L^ = 100$ for the perfect diffuser.
 The PCS tristimulus values for an ICC-absolute colorimetric transform of course are also illuminant-relative, that is, PCS $L^ = 100$ for the perfect diffuser.
 The profile format does not define an explicit transform for ICC-absolute colorimetric intent.
-For a given profile, the PCS-side XYZ tristimulus values for the ICC-absolute colorimetric intent are obtained from the media-relative colorimetric transform, see below.
+For a given profile, the PCS-side XYZ tristimulus values for the ICC-absolute colorimetric transform, see below.